 I sometimes place shows in “purgatory” if I’m really not sure if they are coming back.
 And I give networks a passable amount of time before I make that call.
-BET is especially difficult to get an answer from when they nix shows.

 UPCOMING NEW TV SERIES PRODUCTIONS OR EXPORTED SHOWS